-Returning students are expected to move back in Monday, August 27 from 9 a.m. to 5 p.m. with a small number of students who’ve received exceptions to move in Sunday, August 26.
+Returning students are expected to move back in Monday starting at 12 p.m. with a small number of students who’ve received exceptions to move in Sunday, August 25.

-Returning students should proceed directly to their assigned dorms.
-On arrival, they will check in and move luggage into their dorm.
+Returning students should proceed directly to their assigned residential communities.
+On arrival, they will check in and move luggage into their room.
 Parking will be available in Lots D and C after luggage has been moved.
 See Parking Map for reference.

 Information for Commuters

-Commuter students will check in at the Campus Recreation Center Saturday morning from 10 a.m. to 11 a.m. and then enjoy a reception at the D’Angelo Common hosted by Commuters in Action (CIA), RWU’s commuter student group.
+Commuter students will check in at the Campus Recreation Center Saturday morning from 10 a.m. to 11 a.m. and then enjoy the Convocation lunch on D’Angelo.
 At 3:30 p.m. there will be a commuter welcome meeting in room 157 of the Feinstein College of Arts and Sciences building.